When pigs fly: History

+The idiom is apparently derived from a centuries-old Scottish proverb, though some other references to pigs flying or pigs with wings are more famous.
+In his Fourth Book of Gargantua and Pantagruel from 1553, François Rabelais makes the aphorism into a dramatic event, when the giant Pantagruel fights the Chitterlings and its champion, "a huge, fat, thick, grizzly swine, with long and large wings, like those of a windmill."

+The phrase appears in the 1865 Alice's Adventures in Wonderland.

 Meaning

 "When pigs fly" is an adynaton, a way of saying that something will never happen.
 The phrase is often used for humorous effect, to scoff at over-ambition.
 There are numerous variations on the theme; when an individual with a reputation for failure finally succeeds, onlookers may sarcastically claim to see a flying pig. ("Hey look!
 A flying pig!")
 Other variations on the phrase include "And pigs will fly", this one in retort to an outlandish statement.

+Usage

+At least two appear in the works of Lewis Carroll:

 An example occurs in the film The Eagle Has Landed: an Irish secret agent working for the Nazis replies to a German general speaking of Germany's shortly winning World War II, "Pigs may fly, General, but I doubt it!"
 Later, when the Irishman sees German soldiers parachuting before an attack, he says to himself, "Mother of God!
 Flying pigs!"